Zehua-Chen/coding-interview/review/README.md

 See more at [Optimizations.md](Optimizations.md)

+- Sometimes there is no best solution.
+It's important to point out the tradeoff of different solutions

 # Implement

 You need to demonstrate that you can write good code.
 Good code has the